RafaGago/mini-async-log-c/readme.md

 Compile every file under "src" and use "include" as include dir.
 This will still have challenges:

--Compiling the "base-library" dependency.
+- Compiling the "base-library" dependency.
 It follows the same structure.
   Compile everything under "src" and include "include".
 Statically link with the "base", "nonblock" and "time extras" libraries.

--Generating "include/malc/config.h", a sample from my machine as of now:
+- Generating "include/malc/config.h", a sample from my machine as of now:

 ```C
 #ifndef __MALC_CONFIG_H__